fadedled/seta-gx/README.md

 | L           | L         |         | L       |
 | Start       | Start     | +       | +       |

-To return to the menu press Start + Z on GameCube Controller and Home on Wii controllers, this will close the game so save before doing this.
-In the menu you can select a game and press A to start it, by pressing B you return to the Homebrew Channel.
+To return to the menu press **Start + Z** on GameCube Controller and **Home** on Wii controllers, this will close the game so save before doing this.
+In the menu you can select a game and press A/2 to start it, pressing B/1 will return to the Homebrew Channel.

 ## Credits/Special Thanks